 - Transition workshops during the new student orientation program

 For more information about the resources, visit the VRC, Room BG-43 or email Veterans Resource Center.
 For more information about Veterans Education Benefits, visit the G.I.
 Bill® website at https://benefits.va.gov/gibill/.

 Note: To receive assistance in completing the veteran's certification and veteran's scholarship forms, students may visit the Veterans Resource Center located on the ground level of the Bonnell Building, Room BG-43, or send an inquiry via email.

 "GI Bill®" is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government website.

 Women's Outreach and Advocacy Center

-The Women’s Outreach and Advocacy Center is dedicated to issues of gender equity on campus.
+The Women's Outreach and Advocacy Center is dedicated to issues of gender equity on campus.
 Its mission is to foster a community where women can exist, learn and work in an environment that promotes dignity, understanding, equality and mutual respect.
-Its vision is to serve the College Community as an advocate for gender equality and mutual respect among women and men.
+Its vision is to serve the College Community as an advocate for gender equality and mutual respect.

-The Center provides a focal point where women can convene as a community for advocacy, collaboration, research and education.
-Through various educational, professional, cultural, social and supportive services and programs, female students are empowered to take responsibility and control of their own life choices.
-The center also provides lactation services and child care grants for Pell-eligible students.
+The Center provides a focal point where women can convene as a community for advocacy, collaboration, healing and learning.
+The Center oversees the College’s lactation lounges and support programs for student parents.
 The Center is located in Room S1-19 in the Winnet Student Life Building.
 The hours of operation during the academic year are Monday through Friday, 9 a.m. to 5 p.m.
-Please stop by, call 215-751-8808, or email Women’s Outreach and Advocacy Center for additional information.
+Please stop by, call 215-751-8828, or email Women's Outreach and Advocacy Center for additional information.